willowtreeapps/lottie-player/README.md

 We build apps, responsive sites, bots—any digital product that lives on a screen—for the world’s leading companies.
 Our elite teams challenge themselves to build extraordinary experiences by bridging the latest strategy and design thinking with enterprise-grade software development.

-Interested in working on more unique projects like Spruce?
+Interested in working on more unique projects like Lottie-Player?
 Check out our [careers page](http://willowtreeapps.com/careers?utm_campaign=spruce-gh).